w-feijen/dijkstra-predictions-for-SSMTSP/README.md

 ### Create NN Model Notebook

 The traces which were used to build the neural network model are in the `b_files` folder.
-The notebook `python\create_nn_model.ipynb` shows an example of how these traces can be used to train a neural network model.
+The notebook `python/create_nn_model.ipynb` shows an example of how these traces can be used to train a neural network model.
 It outputs a `model.h5` file.
 This should be converted into a file which frugally-deep can read.
 To do so, run the `convert_model.py` model with the `model.h5` file as input.
 The `convert_model.py` method can be found in the fdeep folder after building the docker container.
 See https://github.com/Dobiasd/frugally-deep for more explanation.
 The `convert_model.py` outputs a `fdeep_model.json` file which can be read by fdeep in our C++ code.

 ## License